What is the Ontario Human Rights Code?

 - Record of Offences

 Discrimination in the workplace is illegal.
-Employers are strongly advised to have a workplace discrimination policy prohibiting discrimination in all forms and providing examples of the prohibited behaviour.
-The policy should also set out a procedure which employees can follow if they feel they have been subjected to harassment or bullying, and it must clearly identify who is responsible for investigating complaints.
-This policy should exist in an employee handbook that is available to staff at all times.
+Employers are strongly advised to have a workplace discrimination policy.
+This should outline the different types of employment discrimination, followed by a clear written statement that any shape or form is unacceptable.
+The policy should also set out a procedure for employees to follow if they feel they have been subjected to harassment or bullying, clearly identifying who is responsible for investigating any complaints.
+This policy should exist in an employee handbook that is available to your staff at all times.

 What happens when there is an employee complaint?

-Are you dealing with a Human Rights issue?
+Are you dealing with an employee issue concerning the Ontario Human Rights Code?